Skip to main content

 When using Pre-Post Results, consider these guidelines:

-- Focus on metrics that are directly related to your feature's intended impact and have sufficient volume
+• Focus on metrics that are directly related to your feature's intended impact and have sufficient volume.
+The more directly a metric responds to the feature launch, the easier it will be to see a sudden spike/drop.

-- Look at A/B results when possible.
-If you have the chance to partially roll out a feature to less than 100% of users, it's highly recommended since this way you can measure the metric impact for users seeing the feature vs. not seeing the feature and arrive at true causation.
+• Aim for A/B results when possible.
+If you have the chance to partially roll out a feature to less than 100% of users, we highly recommended you do so.
+This way you can measure the metric impact for users seeing the feature vs. not seeing the feature and arrive at true causation.

 Limitations